BorjaEscarraman/Solidworks-Insights/README.md

 # Aero-Forge...
-The Space to work on CAE
+CAE
-CAD --> Technical Drawings w/ GD&T --> FEA --> CFD --> Manufacturing --> Overleaf \
+CAD --> GD&T --> FEA --> CFD --> Manufacturing --> Overleaf \
-This repository stores references, papers, inspiration, and technical resources related to the parts I design while learning SolidWorks through a daily engineering practice.
+This repository exposes engineered parts and the documentation to track evolution both in the part and myself for constant feeback.
-Each modeled component is accompanied by research sources, diagrams, and engineering explanations used to understand the real hardware behind the design.
+References such as... papers from official organizations, students, articles, diagrams, and overall technical resources related to the parts I design and perform analysis on.

 My ultimate aim is to become profficient not only in Solidworks, but also in miniziming noise while scavenging for segments of information in different sources that support what I want to build at the moment.